 Diane Abbott has recently repeated her assertion that “Labour can’t out-UKIP UKIP”, something she has said on numerous occasions since UKIP’s rise to prominence.

 It’s a surprising expression because no one has suggested Labour “out-UKIP UKIP”.
-Labour moderates merely suggest that Labour pledge to reduce the scale of immigration to bring its policy in line with public opinion.
-They point to the fact that a whopping 77% of the public want to see immigration reduced.
+Labour moderates merely suggest that Labour pledge to reduce the scale of immigration in response to the fact that 77% of the public want to see immigration reduced.

-“Moving right on immigration won’t save seats”
+Moving right “won’t save seats”

 The idea that moving right on immigration in post-industrial Britain will save us seats is I think misconceived.

 But unless Labour can provoke a wholesale change in public opinion, this seems distinctly unlikely.